CameronSmith50/Vancouver-workshop/1_Modelling_Foundations.md

 x_1 \\ x_2 \\ \vdots \\ x_n
 \end{bmatrix}.$$ We will need this notation periodically. -->

+#### Definition: State variables

+State variables are our dependent variables, and usually measure the quantity (or quantities) of interest.
+They are always functions of the independent variable (for most mechanistic modelling it will be time), however this could also be space as an example.

-#### Definition: Equilibria/steady state
+#### Definition: Equilibrium/steady state

-An equilibria or a steady state (both mean the same thing, and I will use interchangably) is a state where it no longer changes in time, and is usually considered as the temporal "endpoint" of a model.
+An equilibrium or a steady state (both mean the same thing, and I will use interchangably) is a state where it no longer changes in time, and is usually considered as the temporal "endpoint" of a model.
 A second way of thinking of this is that if I start with a population of size $N$, and that $N$ is an